greg-raven/Uncommon-Sense/_posts/2019-05-23-cut-from-the-same-cloth.md

 ---
-title: 'Cut from the same cloth'
+title: "Cut from the same cloth"
 layout: post
 categories:
 - socialism